 Thirst House Cave

-There have been fined of this site, including Roman and British brooches and burials but it's not clear whether this was a domestic site or a metal working site with occupation during seasonal times.
-Quite a large cave, it is certainly worth a look.
+There have been fined of this site, including Roman and British brooches and burials but it’s not clear whether this was a domestic site or a metal working site with occupation during seasonal times.

 There are large concentration of caves here which have yielded lots of archaeological finds.
 Thor’s Cave is a tourist attraction of the valley, well signposted but with a steep path can lead the visitor up to the cave.
 The station was built in Victorian times close to the start of the path when tourism was new to the region, and in the cave itself, there is evidence of Roman/British occupation, but it was also used in late Neolithic times for a crouched burial.